message/iata/CZ.md

 - passengers with a "C" visa valid for travel to CZ, issued after 1 August 2021, by other EEA Member State;
 - passengers with an EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival;
 - passengers with digital COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival and issued in North Macedonia (Rep.), Turkey or Ukraine.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty);
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival, issued in Argentina, Armenia, Brazil, Bhutan, Chile, India, Iraq (Kurdistan), Israel, Jordan, Kosovo (Rep.), Kuwait, Lebanon, Malaysia, Mexico, Moldova, Palestine, Pakistan, Philippines, Saudi Arabia, Serbia, Sri Lanka, United Kingdom or USA, in English.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival, issued in Argentina, Armenia, Brazil, Bhutan, Chile, India, Iraq (Kurdistan), Israel, Jordan, Kosovo (Rep.), Kuwait, Lebanon, Malaysia, Mexico, Moldova, Palestine, Pakistan, Philippines, Saudi Arabia, Serbia, Sri Lanka, United Arab Emirates, United Kingdom or USA, in English.
 Vaccines accepted are AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 Details can be found at <a href="https://koronavirus.mzcr.cz/certifikaty/">https://koronavirus.mzcr.cz/certifikaty/</a>
 - passengers younger than 18 years if accompanied by their parent(s) or legal guardian(s).
 2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to: